andmarruda/sbblog/README.md

 SBBlog are developed over Laravel framework.
 If want to know more about access <a href="https://laravel.com/" target="_blank">https://laravel.com</a>

-# Important: Some new features are being added so maybe you experience some bugs, please use Release v1.0.3 - When the biggest changes are done, we will remove this warning.
+<h2><span style="color:red;">Important:</span> Some new features are being added so maybe you experience some bugs, please use Release v1.0.3 - When the biggest changes are done, we will remove this warning.</h2>

 WOWWWW that's my first open project in Laravel, i remember when i was starting in this project, so much things to learn, and now i will bring all this cool stuff for this Project.